TDTailgateDocs

 The job hazard analysis comes first

-The JHA is the trigger mechanism: it must be in writing, kept current when work conditions change, and it decides whether the heat plan is required.
-For Las Vegas and Reno construction work, summer exposure over 30 minutes an hour is nearly automatic, so as a practical matter Nevada contractors over 10 employees need both the analysis and the plan.
-Employers with 10 or fewer employees are outside the written-program mandate but still face the general duty to control recognized heat hazards.
+The analysis is the trigger mechanism: it must be in writing, redone whenever a task materially changes, and it decides whether the heat plan is required.
+Note that the analysis itself is required of every covered employer, not only those whose crews cross the 30-minute mark: that figure governs a list inside the analysis and who must be trained, not whether you must do one.
+For Las Vegas and Reno construction work summer exposure over 30 minutes an hour is nearly automatic, so as a practical matter Nevada contractors need both the analysis and the plan.
+Employers with 10 or fewer employees are outside NRS 618.383 entirely unless they manufacture explosives, but still face the general duty to control recognized heat hazards.

 Generate your Nevada plan